VioletHarmon2002/MyFirstRobot/docs/embedded/robotB-RobotDog.md

 Servo RR; // Rear right leg
 ```

-In the setup function, serial communication is initialized, the servos are attached to their respective pins, and the servos are moved to their default positions.
+In the setup function, serial communication is initialized, the servos are attached to their respective pins.
 A delay of 3 seconds is added at the end:

 ```cpp
 void setup() {